Advertising and the Use of Patient Testimonials

 TMA advises Four Stark Law tips worth noting.

-See the TMA publication Navigating the Referral Minefield: Stark and Antikickback Rules
+See the TMA publication Navigating the Referral Minefield: Stark and Antikickback Rules.

 TMLT also discusses Stark: How to stay on the right side of the law in The Reporter, Volume 5 2013, beginning on page 6.